MicrosoftDocs/cpp-docs/docs/cpp/extern-cpp.md

 ---
 # extern (C++)

 The **extern** keyword is applied to a global variable, function or template declaration to specify that the name of that thing has *external linkage*.
-For background information on linkage and why the use of global variables is discouraged, see [Program and linkage](program-and-linkage-cpp.md).
+For background information on linkage and why the use of global variables is discouraged, see [Translation units and linkage](program-and-linkage-cpp.md).

 The **extern** keyword has four meanings depending on the context: